Maaike van der Heiden

 ‘Right to exist’ in organizations

-You are brought into the world through your parents.
-Your father and your mother.
-Maybe you grew up with them, maybe with one of them, maybe with the absence of both, but the fact that you exist is because of them.
-They have given you your right to exist.
-They have given you ‘life’.
+You are brought into the world by your parents.
+By your father and your mother.
+Maybe you grew up with them, maybe with one of them, or without them, but the fact that you exist is because of them.
+They gave you your right to exist.
+They gave you ‘life’.

 But what about organizations?
 What about teams?
 Or functions?

 “An organization has a right to exist if it makes a profit.”
-Or, “An organization has a right to exist if it creates value, and this value creation results in generating profit that exceed costs and fees.
+Or “An organization has a right to exist if it creates value, and this value creation results in generating profit that exceeds the costs and fees.
 This added value can be for customers, employees, stakeholders, founders, etc.”